FUE Hair Transplant UK

 When it comes to the treatment of hair loss, especially in men, many assume that the treatment of choice for the best possible long term results is a hair transplant.
-In fact a hair transplant is the last option for hair restoration.
+In fact a hair transplant is the last option for hair restoration and Fue hair transplant in UK is most popular.
 It should only be considered once all other treatment options have been considered and exhausted.
 This is especially the case where the pattern and extent of hair loss is less severe.
 This applies to men as well as women.

 However, for many, after years of toiling and grappling with tablets, foams, shampoos and plasma therapy, the only option left is a hair transplant.
 This is a very big decision and it is very important that you consult the right clinic with the right expertise to achieve the best possible results for your money.

 A hair transplant is considered to be a minimally invasive surgical procedure.
 It involves the ‘harvesting’ (extraction) of donor hairs from one part of the body and ‘grafting’ (implanting) them onto bare areas of the scalp.
 This is essentially moving hairs from thick hair bearing areas to areas with very little hair.

 When should you consider a hair transplant?

 There are a large number of factors that come into play when considering when and who is most appropriate for a hair transplant.
 As already mentioned a hair transplant is one of the option for hair restoration.
 Suitable candidates normally have quite an advanced grade of hair loss with specific areas needing treatment.
 Examples include the hair line, the fronto-temporal corners or the crown, where various treatments have been exhausted.
 A consultation in clinic is extremely important before deciding on whether a hair transplant is the best way forward.

 What is FUT and how is it carried out?